Q. How do I get an agent?

 Q. I’ve heard that some agents charge reading fees.
 Is this reasonable?

-A. No. I would never pay a fee for an agent to read my work.
-From what I’ve heard from others in the industry, reading fees are unnecessary and usually indicate a sub-par agent who looks to the reading fees for his or her source of income rather than the sales of author material.
+A. No. Never pay a fee for an agent.
+Reading fees are unnecessary and are indicative of a sub-par agent who looks to the reading fees for his or her source of income rather than the sales of author material.

 Q. I’ve finished my novel and I’m ready to submit it.
 Can you give me some guidelines on how to find an agent and how to submit my work?

-A. Getting an agent is very tough these days–not that it was ever easy.
-First spend some time poking through my website to gain an insight into the publishing industry and its nuances and practices.
-Then buy a book that lists literary agents.
+A. Spend some time poking through The Writer’s Toolkit on my website to gain an insight into the publishing industry and its nuances and practices.
+Then buy a book like Guide to Literary Agents.
 When deciding to which agents you should submit your work, make sure they handle the type of book you write.
-Next, comply with whatever requirements are outlined in the summary provided for each agent.
+Next, comply with whatever requirements are outlined in the summary profile provided for each agent.
 If they say to send the first 15 pages, don’t send 50.
 (I wouldn’t send the entire manuscript at the outset, as it’s expensive and unnecessary.
 I know someone who just hit his 100th agent rejection, so the costs add up.)

-Make sure the text is printed on clean paper, single-sided, in a standard (Courier or Times Roman) font, 12 point, with one inch margins.
-Your name and the manuscript’s title (and page number) should go at the top of each page.
+If they require a hard copy, make sure the text is printed on clean paper, single-sided, in a standard (Courier or Times Roman) font, 12 point, with one inch margins.
+Your name, the manuscript’s title, and page number should go at the top of each page.
 Include a query letter that contains the best writing you’ve ever done.
 Their feeling is if you can’t write a good query, you can’t write a good novel.
-I’m not sure I agree with that, but the point is it doesn’t matter what I think–just make it an intriguing letter.
-I believe Jeff Herman’s book provides details on what to include in a query letter.
+I’m not sure I agree with that, but the point is it doesn’t matter what I think—just make it an intriguing letter of no more than one page.
+There are books dedicated to the particulars of writing a query letter.
+Guide to Literary Agents covers the topic as well.

 If you want to get scared and depressed at the same time, read Noah Lukeman’s book, The First Five Pages.
 A former editor and current literary agent, Lukeman outlines some of the things agents and editors look for in a manuscript.
 Some of the advice is excellent, while the behind-the-scenes look at how agents and editors make a decision on your manuscript is, as I said, scary and depressing.
-Assuming the information is accurate, it’s information you need to know.
+Assuming the information is accurate—a reasonable assumption since he’s an industry insider, so he should know—it’s information you need to know.
 It’s also a sad commentary on how our publishing industry operates (though that’s clearly not what he intended).

 Q. When writing a novel, how important is research?